 If you are a member of a managed care plan, please call them to let them know whom you have selected as your PCP.

-Which health plans are accepted?
+Which insurance plans are accepted at Optum?

 We provide care for patients with traditional health insurance, managed care plans, Medicare and for patients who self pay.
-Contact Us to find out which plans our physicians participate in or visit our Insurances page.
+Contact Us to find out which plans our physicians participate in or visit our Insurance page.

 How will I be billed?